iluwatar/java-design-patterns/composite-view/README.md

 ![alt text](./etc/composite_view.png)

-The class diagram here displays the Javabean and is the view manager.
+The class diagram here displays the Javabean which is the view manager.
 The views are JSP's held inside the web directory.

 ## Applicability